 Dr. Joseph McFall

-I am a developmental psychologist who studies cognition in everyday life domains.
+I am a life-span developmental psychologist who studies applied cognition in everyday life domains.
 Many people automatically think of children when they encounter

-the term “development,” but people never stop developing during the life span, especially cognitively.
+the term “development,” but we never stop developing during our entire lifespan, especially cognitively.
 Therefore, my research focus is on developmental differences

 in everyday problem-solving and decision-making processes in early and later adulthood.
 My research focuses on the theme of effectiveness in achieving everyday life goals.
 For example, what makes an effective problem solver?
 When do people’s decisions